 Undergraduate degrees awarded by the School of Engineering & Applied Science are divided into two groups: engineering degrees and applied science degrees.
-Engineering degrees are named Bachelor of Science in Biomedical Engineering, Chemical Engineering, Computer Engineering, Electrical Engineering, Mechanical Engineering, and Systems Science & Engineering.
-Applied science degrees are named Bachelor of Science in Applied Science (Chemical, Electrical, Mechanical, or Systems Science & Engineering) and Bachelor of Science in Computer Science.
+Engineering degrees are named Bachelor of Science (BS) in Biomedical Engineering, BS in Chemical Engineering, BS in Computer Engineering, BS in Computer Science, BS in Electrical Engineering, BS in Mechanical Engineering, and BS in Systems Science & Engineering.
+Applied science degrees are named BS Major in Applied Science [Chemical Engineering], BS Major in Applied Science [Electrical Engineering], BS Major in Applied Science [Mechanical Engineering], BS Major in Applied Science [Systems Science & Engineering].

-To earn any of the engineering degrees (i.e., BS in Biomedical Engineering, BS in Chemical Engineering, BS in Computer Engineering, BS in Electrical Engineering, BS in Mechanical Engineering, BS in Systems Science & Engineering), a student must satisfy all of the following general distribution requirements:
+To earn any of the following engineering degrees: BS in Biomedical Engineering, BS in Chemical Engineering, BS in Computer Engineering, BS in Electrical Engineering, BS in Mechanical Engineering, BS in Systems Science & Engineering, a student must satisfy all of the following general distribution requirements:

 Complete the engineering Common Studies courses outlined below:

 Note 1: Some programs also require Chem 112A and Chem 152.

 Note 2: The BS in Computer Engineering program permits alternate science courses to satisfy this requirement.

 Satisfy the specific degree requirements of one of the engineering degree programs, as outlined in other sections of this Bulletin.

 Satisfy the requirements listed under All Undergraduate Degrees (below).